Planning a trip to Seychelles on a budget? Let us help you.

 – Stay –

-Hotels ranges from budget stay to the most luxurious ones.
+Hotels range from budget stay to the most luxurious ones.

 Home stays are plenty and are quite reasonable.